 Although the panda keeper experience is referred to as an “internship”, there is a fee to participate and no college credit.
 The cost for the program is currently CNY 700 ($120 USD) per person in addition to the CNY 58 general admission price.
 Payment is cash only and there are no banks or ATMs at or near the reserve.

-We found the panda keeper for a day program educational and interesting.
+We found volunteering with pandas educational and interesting.
 Feeding the pandas was definitely a memorable highlight!